 Regular flights depart from Melbourne, Sydney and Brisbane and fly direct to Hobart and Launceston.

-Direct flights are available from the Gold Coast, Adelaide and Perth to Hobart.
+Direct flights are available from the Gold Coast, Adelaide and Perth to Hobart, and from Adelaide to Launceston from 7 September 2021.

 Direct flights are also available from Melbourne to Wynyard (Burnie), Devonport, King and Flinders Island.